Reporting harassment and improper behavior

-Bullying is repeated, unreasonable negative behaviour directed towards a person or group with the inability to defend themselves.
+Bullying is repeated, unreasonable negative behavior directed towards a person or group with the inability to defend themselves.
 Bullying is not an isolated incident.

 What is unwelcome sexual attention and harassment?

 Unwelcome sexual attention and harassment is a broad term.
-It can be a range of experiences with a sexual undertone; anything from an isolated remark to the other end of the scale where a person feels systematically sexually harassed.
+It can be a range of experiences with a sexual undertone; Anything from an isolated remark to systematic incidents.

 Responsibility to report

 BI students and staff have the responsibility to create a positive learning environment.
-Individuals who feel victimised, or who witness such inappropriate behaviour have a duty to notify the appropriate people.
+Individuals who feel victimised, or who witness inappropriate behavior have a duty to speak up and report it.

-In order find successful resolutions, BI would like individuals to feel that they can openly and directly make complaints.
-Simultaneously, BI will ensure that all complains are treated in a sensitive and fair manner in consultation with the student.
+It is essential to BI to create a safe enviroment in which individuals are able to make complaints.
+BI will ensure that all complaints are treated in a sensitive and proper manner in consultation with the offended.